Welcome to the NorthStar Orthopaedic Trauma Fellowship Regions Hospital

-The Regions NorthStar Orthopaedic Trauma Fellowship experience includes exposure to a Level I Trauma setting and the University of Minnesota medical system.
+The Regions NorthStar Orthopedic Trauma Fellowship experience includes exposure to a Level I Trauma setting with University of Minnesota expert faculty.
 The program hospital, Regions Hospital in St. Paul, admits over 18,000 patients and performs over 12,000 surgical procedures per year.
-The catchment for high energy or complex trauma, as well as referred tertiary care extends broadly to four surrounding states.

 Program Overview